joordy/ringring/README.md

 ## :rocket: Install project

-When you already have a connection with [Git](https://formulae.brew.sh/formula/git), and installed [Node Version Manager](https://github.com/nvm-sh/nvm) on your computer you can easilly download my project.
+When you already have a connection with [Git](https://formulae.brew.sh/formula/git), and installed [Node Version Manager](https://github.com/nvm-sh/nvm) on your computer you can easily download my project.
 If you haven't already installed these programs, I recommend to do that first.

 #### Clone the GitHub repository